Swan maiden: Swan maiden in shamanism

 According to scholarship, "an ancient belief in bird-human transformation is manifest ... in shamanic practices".
 Edward A. Armstrong and Alan Miller noted that swans appear in Siberian shamanism, which, according to Miller, contains stories about male shamans being born of a human father and a divine wife in bird form.

 In the same vein, scholar Manabu Waida transcribed a tale collected in Trans-Baikal Mongolia among the Buryat, wherein the human hunter marries one of three swan maidens, daughters of Esege Malan.
 In another account, the children born of this union become great shaman and shamanesses.
 A similar story occurs in the Ryukyu Islands, wherein the swan maiden, stranded on Earth, gives birth to a son that becomes a toki and two daughters that become a noro and a yuta.

 Researcher Rosanna Budelli also argues for "shamanic reminiscences" in the Arabian Nights tale of Hasan of Basrah (and analogues Mazin of Khorassan and Jansah), for example, the "ornitomorphic costume" of the bird-maidens that appear in the story.

+Celtic and Nordic migratory legend

+Patricia Monaghan stated the swan maiden was an "Irish, Scottish and a continental Celtic folkloric figure", appearing, for instance, in Armorica.

+British folklorist Katharine Mary Briggs, while acknowledging the universality of the tale, suggested the character seemed more prevalent in the Celtic fairy tale tradition of the British Islands.
+She claimed in the introduction to fellow British folklore collector and writer Ruth Tongue's book that "variants [of the Swan Maiden tale] are common in Wales".